 The Power of Residential Programs

-Residential outdoor experiences encourage success by elevating students’ motivation and confidence.
-There is also substantial research evidence suggesting that outdoor adventure programs can positively impact young people’s: attitudes, beliefs and self-perceptions.
-Examples of outcomes include independence, confidence, self-esteem, locus of control, self-efficacy, personal effectiveness, and coping strategies; as well as interpersonal and social skills, such as social effectiveness, communication skills, group cohesion, and teamwork.
-(Also see Cooper, 1996; Dettmann-Easler et al., 1996; American Institutes for Research, 2005.)
+Mosaic’s Outdoor Project is a unique weeklong experience in an outdoor camp where students sleep in cabins and spend much of their time outdoors.
+Residential outdoor experiences encourage success by elevating students’ motivation and confidence (James & Williams, 2017; Kalert, 2018).
+Substantial evidence suggests that outdoor adventure programs can positively impact young people’s attitudes, beliefs and self-perceptions.
+Outcomes include independence, confidence, self-esteem, locus of control, self-efficacy, personal effectiveness, and coping strategies; as well as interpersonal and social skills, such as social effectiveness, communication skills, group cohesion, and teamwork.
+Unfortunately, outdoor education has historically excluded students of color and non-upper class kids (Kalert, 2018).
+By expanding residential outdoor program access to students from a diverse set of backgrounds with an explicit focus on equity and social-emotional skills, Mosaic actively works to close that gap.
+(Also see Dettmann-Easler et al., 1996; Muñoz, 2009; Rickinson et al. 2004; American Institutes for Research, 2005.)

 Rickinson, M., Dillon, J., Teamey, K., Morris, M., Choi, M, Y., Sanders, D., and Benefield, P. (2004).
 A Research Review of Outdoor Learning.
 National Foundation for Educational Research and Kings College.
 Field Studies Council.

-Research suggests that racial awareness is formed between the ages of three and four years, and that children begin to show prejudicial attitudes toward members of other races by the age of five.
-The Mosaic Project strives to work with children as soon as possible before their prejudices and stereotypes become entrenched (Balch et al., 1978; Fishbein et al., 1996; Williams, 1977).
-Research also suggests that children increase their capacity to take a different perspective, or empathize, in their pre-adolescent years, the age students attend The Mosaic Project Outdoor School (Selman and Byrne, 1974; Selman, 1976).
+Research suggests that racial awareness is formed between the ages of three and four years, and that children begin to show prejudicial attitudes toward members of other races by the age of five (Fishbein et al., 1996).
+The Mosaic Project works with children as soon as possible before their prejudices and stereotypes become entrenched.
+As young adolescents, people start to shift their understanding of in-group and out-group differences to actual prejudice.
+They also begin to conceptualize morality and fairness in more nuanced terms (Rutland & Killen, 2015).
+Research suggests that children increase their capacity to take a different perspective, or empathize, in their pre-adolescent years (Selman and Byrne, 1974; Selman, 1976)—the age students attend The Mosaic Project Outdoor Project.
+Out-group contact is particularly effective for reducing prejudice in upper elementary school.
+The ages Mosaic primarily works with are especially sensitive to environmental cues to either develop stronger prejudices or not (Raabe & Beelman, 2011).

 Selman, R. L. and Byrne, D. F. (1974).
 A Structural-Developmental Analysis of Levels of Role Taking in Middle Childhood.
 In Child Development, 45, 803-806.